 Quiz Time Yes or No Will you raise your hands if you want to speak?
 Yes Should you talk to your partner while the mentor is talking to a group of students?
 No Will you laugh when you hear outside noise during the mentoring session?
 No Should you show that you are interested in the session?
 Yes Should you ask specific questions to the mentors- something that you want to know or learn?
-Bonus Question: What impression does it give if you ask irrelevant questions?
-Yes Will you use polite phrases while questioning and be very respectful towards the mentors?
+Yes Bonus Question: What impression does it give if you ask irrelevant questions?
+Will you use polite phrases while questioning and be very respectful towards the mentors?
 Yes Do you expect mentors to solve all your problems for you?
+No
-No Will you step out of your comfort zone to try new learning experiences and talk out your problems?
-Yes

-The facilitator can discuss the bonus questions with students.

-Introduce the mentor:

-Share the name of the mentor, date of mentoring session and other details as shared over the email.
+Will you step out of your comfort zone to try new learning experiences and talk out your problems?
+Yes They can discuss the bonus questions with students.
+Step 4: 10 mins.
+(Urban classrooms to conduct this in 10 mins): Introduce the mentor: Share the name of the mentor, date of mentoring session and other details as shared over the email.
 Explain: The first session is about getting to know one another.
-Subsequent calls will be on sharing life experiences and helping you make planned career choices

-- These mentors are from various professions, countries, and have volunteered to take out time from their schedule and interact with FEA students - Your mentor is different from your career guide.
+Subsequent calls will be on sharing life experiences and helping you make planned career choices Explain: - These mentors are from various professions, countries, and have volunteered to take out time from their schedule and interact with FEA students - Your mentor is different from your career guide.
 FEA Career Guides are trained to give you specific advice about your career path.
 FEA Mentors will share advice, encouragement, and support based on their own life experiences.
 The mentor will speak to the whole class over Zoom.
-They will join us for 4-5 mentoring sessions during the FEA program.

-Step 5: 20 mins.
-(Urban facilitators to conduct this in 10 mins): Ask:

-- How do you think the mentor would feel if they give their time to talk to the class, but none of the students talk? - How could asking questions help you benefit from these sessions?
+They will join us mentoring sessions during the FEA program. for 4-5 Step 5: 15 mins.
+(Urban classrooms to conduct this in 10 mins): A sk: How do you think the mentor would feel if they give their time to the class, but none of the students talk? - How could asking questions help you benefit from these sessions?
 Encourage all students to step out of their comfort zones and ask one question during the calls.
-Share the example questions below:

-- How did you get your job?
+Share the example questions below: • How did you get your job?

-- What challenges have you faced in your life?

-- What do you enjoy doing?
+- What challenges have you faced in your life? - What do you enjoy doing?

-- Did you ever have a mentor in your life?
+• Did you ever have a mentor in your life?